 Early Life

-Muhammed Aziz Khan was born in 1955 in Dhaka, Bangladesh.
+Muhammed Aziz Khan was born in Dhaka, Bangladesh, in 1955.
 He is the son of an army officer.
 At the age of 18, he embarked on his entrepreneurial journey, partnering with a friend in the import trade.
-He received an MBA from the Institute of Business Administration, University of Dhaka (IBA), in 1980.
+Khan received an MBA from the Institute of Business Administration, University of Dhaka (IBA), in 1980.
+He began his business career trading chemicals.

 Rise to Success